sohitmiglani/sohitmiglani/README.md

 I'm a computational biologist (and data scientist) with a passion for building bioinformatics tools that are scalable and efficient.
 I specialise in tools for automation of statistical analysis and data visualisations.

 - 🔭 I’m a Junior Scientist II with the Goodarzi Lab and Ruggero Lab at The University of California, San Francisco.
-I'm also a Research Collaborator at the University of Chicago (Argonne National Laboratory) and Trex Bio (Immunotherapeutics Development).
+I'm also a Research Collaborator at the University of Chicago and Trex Bio.
 - 🌱 I’m currently learning Genomics, Immunology and Advanced Python.
 - :notebook: I am proficienct in Python (+ Flask/ Django), R (+ RShiny), Javascript (+ NodeJS, VueJS) and SQL.
 - 👯 I’m looking to collaborate on data analysis projects in the field of cancer genomics.